thriveweb/davis-legal/content/pages/faq.md

       his professional activity as follows:

-      * 100% of the energy needs of Rob's chambers are provided by solar energy and a solar battery storage system.
+      * 100% of the energy needs of Rob's office are provided by solar energy and a solar battery storage system.

-      * 100% of the water consumed at Rob's chambers are harvested on site.
+      * 100% of the water consumed at Rob's office are harvested on site.

       * carbon offsets are purchased for all necessary air travel.

-      * paper and other suitable waste is recycled.
+      * all paper and other suitable waste is recycled.

       He asks that you please consider the environment when briefing Rob, and